 ActivTrak licenses are assigned on a per-user, per-computer, per-domain basis, but what does this mean?

-Imagine there are 5 users that need to be monitored, therefore 5 licenses are required.
+For example, imagine there are 5 users that need to be monitored, therefore 5 licenses are required.
 Now, let's say Eva, one of the employees, signs into a guest profile on Bob’s computer which also has the agent installed.
 Since Eva accessed a different user profile than Bob's, this is going to appear as a new user on the ActivTrak dashboard, which will place the account over the user limit with the license count now being equal to 6.

 The reason a new user was created, taking another license, is due to the fact that a new user profile was accessed on Bob's machine.
 New user profiles, on machines that are not domain connected, will count as a new user within ActivTrak.